 Keep in mind however that bicycle parts or components were not changing up every year or two as they are today and many parts stayed in production for decades with little if any change beyond a production date stamp (in some cases).
 So it is best to keep this in mind when dating vintage bikes and acknowledge it may only be the frame that can be truly dated to a production year, and even then it is not an exact science.

 A number of years back I decided to begin compiling a list of Legnano serial numbers that I am posting here as reference for anyone trying to date a Legnano frame.
 The Legnano serial numbers presented in the link below have only been included if supporting photography of the bicycle was available, including an image of the serial number.
 The objective was not to question anyone but rather to ensure as much authenticity and accuracy as possible.
 As they say, “a picture is worth a thousand words” and also much more interesting than just a long list of numbers.

-If you have a Legnano that you would like to add to the listing, comment at the bottom of this page and I will send you an email address were the photos of your bike can be sent.
-In addition to the serial number listing, I hope to add the supporting photo documentation for each of the bikes to this website when time permits.
-This will also provide an interesting visual history of the various components and companies that Legnano worked with over the years in building their bikes.
+If you have a Legnano that you would like to add to the listing, photos including an image of the serial number can be sent to email@example.com.
+In addition to the serial number listing, I am adding the supporting photo documentation for each of the bikes to this website as time permits.
+This will provide an interesting visual history of the various components and companies that Legnano worked with over the years in building their bikes.

 A special work of thanks and acknowledgement to the RSC or translated the ‘Historical Cycles Registry’ of Italy for providing the background on the Legnano serial number sequences, and also to Dale Brown and the Classic Rendezvous website that has maintained a voluntary listing of Legnano serial numbers for many years.
 In addition, a personal word of thanks to both Dale and the RSC for returning emails and helping this effort.